mixophrygian/ct-blog/README.md

 ### Update: July 4th, 2019

-**This project is being sunset due to a conflict of interest.
-The site will be up until September 1st 2019.
+**This project is being sunset; the site will be up until September 1st 2019.
 Thanks for using Automatic Thought Journal.com!**

 *If you'd like to keep using the Automatic Thought Journal locally you can download this code and run `npm run start`, open up your browser and point it to http://localhost:3000/.*